klaudia102/generatorREADME.md/README.md

 ## License

-This application is covwe under MIT License.
+This application is cover under MIT License.

 ## Contributing